 At Newton-le-Willows the land was purchased, and the main road through the service area was built, which provided rear access onto Rob Lane.
-A maintenance compound was built on the southbound side, which has since developed into a full Highways England regional control centre.
+A maintenance compound was built on the southbound side, which has since developed into a full National Highways regional control centre.
 The main part of the land isn't used.

 The northbound side is used for agriculture, and the exit is only used by police and works vehicles needing to turn around.

 In 1990 the Department of Transport confirmed that they didn't see this as a suitable site for a service area, having learned lessons from the problems at Knutsford.
 In 1995 they announced that they were going to be selling the unused land.